larrycameron80/entity-bridges/README.md

 This project aims at building an infrastructure to configure, distribute and maintain a network of Tor bridges in the context of a single entity.

+The assumed scenario is that you have an entity interested in extending the Tor network with a staff will to donate their underutilized bandwidth, with a technical staff capable of building the images, distributing them and upgrading them as necessary.

+The system runs [Tor](https://www.torproject.org/) on the [OpenBSD](http://www.openbsd.org) operating system customized for embedded hardware with [flashrd](http://www.nmedia.net/flashrd).
+Hardware such as Alix boards from [PCEngines](http://pcengines.ch) is the initial target platform.

 The core components include:

 * flashrd http://www.nmedia.net/flashrd/

 * custom flashrd build scripts

-* static web page generator for local statistics
+* static web page generator for local statistics to be run off the Tor bridge

-* a user questionnaire for acquiring the details necessary for Tor bridge configuration
+* a user questionnaire for acquiring the details necessary for Tor bridge configuration, with some questions to be deprecated as the answers are automated

 * a "hub" server for monitoring the Tor bridges and for distributing system updates